rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **Duração:** cena..

 ___
 A protective magical force surrounds you, manifesting as a spectral frost that covers you and your gear.

 You gain 5 temporary hit points for the duration.
 If a creature hits you with a melee attack while you have these hit points, the creature takes 5 cold damage.

 - **+1PM:** aumenta os PV temporários em 5
 - **+1PM:** aumenta o dano em 5

 ### Beast Bond
-  <div class="spell-tags">feral divination enchantment</div>
+  <div class="spell-tags">feral divination enchantment wild trickery</div>

 *1st Circle*
 - **Execução:** padrão;